johnhello2u/Hour-registeration-VBA-APP-/README.md

 # <h1>Hours Registration VBA APP</h1>
-Excel VBA APP to register hours for people and save to separate database
+Excel VBA APP to register hours on a weekly basis with secutiry and password protection.
+The App enables saving the data to separate a database file.

 <h2>Functionalities of the app:</h2>
  <div> 1 - Password protected so that people cannot manipulate prior filled in hours </div>